Fundamentals and Practices of Sensing Technologies by Dr.

 introduce an optical method for estimating the degree of cross-linking of an

-enamel layer, i.e., the dielectric dissipation factor Tan and glass-transition temperature Tg, by measuring the
+enamel layer, i.e., the dielectric dissipation factor Tan 5.7.2 Principle and

 Method A wire with an enamel

-layer is baked in a hearth at a temperature of 500 over 30 minutes and is then cross-linked to a proper degree.
+layer is baked in a hearth at a temperature of 500 Figure 5.32 provides a

 schematic of the measurement system.
 The system consists of three subsystems,

-light source and a silicone photodiode as a light receiver.
-Fig. 5.32 Measurement system for the experiment.
+i.e., a light sensor head ( Fig. 5.32 Measurement system for the experiment.
 The light intensity is

 smoothed by averaging several values at different positions, and this smoothed